j-schreiber/js-sf-cli-security-audit/messages/policyclassifications.md

 Allows to modify all parts of the app, including security settings.

+# Packaging

+Allows to create, manage and install packages.

 # ViewSetup

 Allows to browse setup and view sensitive configurations.